Education in India

 Each country has its own licensing examination, and the requirements will vary from country to country.
 Various countries may also require a certain number of hours of training to be completed per year.

-Job description of land surveyor involves compiling of vital data after doing the land surveyors using technology like radar, lasers, cameras and other equipment to analyse the feasibility of the project in hand.
+The job description of land surveyor involves compiling vital data after doing the land surveyors using technology like radar, lasers, cameras and other equipment to analyse the feasibility of the project in hand.
 They can find employment with government’s infrastructural development organization like PWD’s of various state government, NHI as well as with private consultant to construction or real estate companies.

 Land Surveyor Salary

-Certified Land Surveyor in Government sector can get approximately Rs.20,000 - Rs.25,000 as starting salary.
-Where as in private sector these professional can work as consultant and earn handsomely on contract basis.
-In private sector there is no limit for professional with experience and ability.
+Certified Land Surveyor in Government sector can get approximately Rs.30,000 to Rs.40,000 as a starting salary.
+Whereas in the private sector this professional can work as a consultant and earn handsomely on a contract basis.
+In the private sector, there is no limit for professional with experience and ability.